EirbMon/Blockchain/README.md

 This repository is for blockchain deployment
 You can add src files to interact with blockchain network by web3

-#compile solidity contracts --> into build repository truffle compile
+#compile solidity contracts --> into build repository : truffle compile

 #before you migrate your contracts, open your Ethereum client (Ganache for example)

-#migrate your contract to your network truffle migrate
+#migrate your contract to your network : truffle migrate

-#test that your blocks are perfectly instantiated truffle test
+#test that your blocks are perfectly instantiated : truffle test

-#run the web server : http://localhost:3000/ npm run dev #you need to activate your wallet and choose a custom RPC network : HTTP://127.0.0.1:7545
+#run the Express server : http://localhost:3000/ npm start #you need to activate your wallet and choose a custom RPC network : HTTP://127.0.0.1:7545